prabhathAmila/array-into-chunks/index.md

-#How to split an array into chunks of the same size easily in Javascript
+# How to split an array into chunks of the same size easily in Javascript

-In this article, you'll learn to split a Javascript array into chunks with a specified size using different implementations.
+## In this article, you'll learn to split a Javascript array into chunks with a specified size using different implementations.

-1. USING A FOR LOOP AND THE SLICE FUNCTION
+### 1. USING A FOR LOOP AND THE SLICE FUNCTION

-Basically, every method will use the slice method in order to split the array, in this case what makes this method different is the for loop.
+#### Basically, every method will use the slice method in order to split the array, in this case what makes this method different is the for loop.

-In case that the array is not uniform, the remaining items will be in an array too, however the size will be less for obvious reasons.
+#### In case that the array is not uniform, the remaining items will be in an array too, however the size will be less for obvious reasons.

 <code>
 /**